 All decent hosting providers offer monthly subscriptions and a discount if you pay for a year in advance.
 The average cost for the lowest level of premium hosting will cost between $10 to $20 a month, depending on the provider and the number of episodes uploaded or size of storage used.

-The best podcast hosting for your individual needs
+The best podcast website for your individual needs

 Let’s start looking in-depth at some options that might be most suitable to you.
 We’ve chosen a handful of podcasting services that are known for popular features, such data analytics, type of user and size of audience.
 It’s worth noting that many of these providers are great at a number of different services, so we’ve narrowed it down to what we believe to be the single best hosting provider in each category: